mattetti/merb-book/book-content/en/2-getting-started/7-models.markdown

 ## Attributes

-In a DataMapper model, attributes are defined with the <tt>property</tt> method.
+In a DataMapper model, attributes are defined with the ``property`` method.
 This method takes the name of the attribute, a data type, and a hash of options.
 Unlike ActiveRecord, a DataMapper model doesn't require separate migration files (although migrations are supported).
 Here's a fairly standard